yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-port/04-conditional-coloring/README.md

 In this example, we will fill the port shape with a color that is determined by the number of connected edges.
 Ports with no connections will be filled green, ports with 10 or more connections will be filled red.
 Values between 0 and 10 will result in the hue blended between green and red.
 Alternatively, the color from the port’s tag is used, if defined.

 We introduce two methods that get the port color from the tag, or calculate the hue based on the port’s degree.
-For this purpose, we get the [graph](https://docs.yworks.com/yfileshtml/#/api/IGraph) from the [render context](https://docs.yworks.com/yfileshtml/#/api/IRenderContext).
+For this purpose, we get the [IGraph](https://docs.yworks.com/yfileshtml/api/IGraph) from the [IRenderContext](https://docs.yworks.com/yfileshtml/api/IRenderContext).

 ```
 private getColor(graph: IGraph, port: IPort): string {